The online Comment window has expired

 • 10224847204702728

-Deirdre Snyder over 7 years ago
+Deirdre Snyder almost 8 years ago

 This project was once a community-approved, high density village that provided about 200 units, including some affordable housing.
 In a rather Trumpish move, the developers are now refusing to build the project as approved and are using an alternative that was never discussed in public, The Planning Commission failed to due the appropriate new EIR - even though the area has changed in terms of lanes of traffic, and even though the wind study shows that the plaza and the entry to the parking garage, the areas of highest use, will already be uncomfortable for standing or sitting.
 This is a rash and dangerous move that abdicates the City government's responsibility for intelligent, fair and deliberate planning, and permits the big money of Boston Properties to dictate what happens in Oakland.
 Uptown and Downtown are not high rise neighorhoods - they are four and five stories, which is a livable, community oriented size.
 If you rubber stamp this, do not expect our votes.